mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 "dbconfig": "postgres://tasksuser:tasksuser-password@localhost/octo?sslmode=disable&connect_timeout=10",
 ```

-## Configure Mattergoals to run as a service
+## Configure Matternote to run as a service

 This will keep the server running across reboots.
 First, create a new service config file: